2gis/2gis-maps-react/README.md

 #### Popup

-Can be inside Marker, Map, Polygon, Polyline, Rectangle.
+Can be bound to Marker, Map, Polygon, Polyline, Rectangle.

 Required props